pronamic/wp-pronamic-pay/readme.txt

 = Requirements =

 The Pronamic Pay plugin extends WordPress extensions with payment methods such as iDEAL, Bancontact, Sofort and credit cards.
-To offer the payment methods to the vistors of your WordPress website you also require one of these e-commerce or form builder extensions.
+To offer the payment methods to the visitors of your WordPress website you also require one of these e-commerce or form builder extensions.

 = Automatic installation =